adricen/siteFabacademy/md_files/week_18.md

 #### <a name="question"></a>What questions need to be answered ?

 * How can I make it scalable, having unlimited amount of controler
-* How do I make My game controler communicate with a website ? --> protocole souris / web
+* How do I make My game controler communicate with a website ? --> protocole mouse / web
 * Will communication process will be quick enought to be playable ?

 #### <a name="evaluated"></a>How will it be evaluated?